billthefarmer/gpdf/README.md

 I discovered that Mingw32 does not contain `getline()`, which is a bit essential.
 I discovered an implementation online.
 This is not needed on linux and probably not on OSX either.

+To run on windows you will need to extricate libpng and zlib from Mingw32 and put them in the execution folder.